YonseiQC/2025-oop-and-ds/hw0.md

 ```bash
 $ brew install gcc
 ```
-will install gcc version 14 to a system.
+will install the gcc version 14 to a system.
 Still, it will be installed in `/opt/homebrew/bin`.
 Without adding it to your terminal, you will run a default `gcc`, which is just `clang`.

 Thus, you should run the following lines
 ```bash